 Do you run a multi user WordPress blog?

-Do you want to track user activity in WordPress to keep an audit trail of activities performed by users in creating pages, image upload, comment moderation, and more.
+Do you want to track user activity in WordPress to keep an audit trail of activities performed by users (user logs) in creating pages, image upload, comment moderation, and more.
+In this post you will learn about how to minotor user activity in wordpress, plugins for tracking user activity and much more.

 This is where WordPress Website Monitoring comes in to help you with user activity log.
 There could be serious consequences if you are unable to monitor user activity in WordPress.